liamwalsh1980/Milestone-Project-3/README.md

 If a search is performed for a film name, actor name or genre type that doesn’t exist in the website, the user will see a message displayed ‘No Film found’ instead of a blank page giving better user experience.
 I used some conditional checks in the ‘films’ template with using a Jinja if/else statement to only display this message if there's no search matches.

-Several searchs were then made to make sure this feature was working fully.
+Several searches were then made to make sure this feature was working fully.

 [Back to top ⇧](#filmzone)